 RISD Museum of Art Institutional Membership

 Faculty, staff and students are encouraged to visit the RISD Museum of Art, located just 10 minutes from campus.
-The college has purchased an institutional membership for 2013-2014, so that all members of the college are able to attend the Musem for free.
+The college has purchased an institutional membership, so that all members of the college are able to attend the Museum for free.

 Service Recognition Policy:

 Rhode Island College honors members of the faculty, administrative and support staff for long and faithful service, and at the point of retirement, through the awarding of commemorative gifts.
 Awards are presented annually in observance of 10, 20, and 30 years of service.
 This policy is separate and apart from the State Civil Service Employees’ Service Recognition Program.